Quintus Mucius Scaevola Pontifex: Political career

 Scaevola was next made governor of Asia, a position in which he became renowned for his harsh treatment of corrupt tax collectors, and for publishing an edict that later became a standard model for provincial administration.
 Cicero, for instance, modelled his governor's edict for Cilicia on Scaevola's example.
 Scaevola's honest administration was so successful that the people he governed instituted a festival day (the dies Mucia) in his honour.
 This festival was in turn so popular that even Mithridates VI of Pontus left it untouched when he invaded Asia in the First Mithridatic War.

 However, by governing Asia so fairly, Scaevola and his legate Publius Rutilius Rufus attracted the enmity of the Equites, who were being denied their usual profits from extorting the locals.
 These equestrian businessmen later conspired to have Rutilius Rufus prosecuted and exiled for the charge of extortion in 92 BC, a trial that became a byword for injustice to later generations of Romans.

 Returning to Rome, Scaevola was elected pontifex maximus.
 He took the opportunity to regulate more strictly the priestly colleges and to ensure that traditional rituals were properly observed.

 Scaevola was the author of a treatise on civil law (Jus civile primus constituit generatim in libros decem et octo redigendo) that spanned eighteen volumes, compiling and systematising legislation and precedents.
 He also wrote a short legal handbook (ο̉ροι, or simply Liber Singularis) containing a glossary of terms and an outline of basic principles.
 Four short sections of this latter work were incorporated by Justinian I into his Pandectae, but nothing of the rest of his works is extant today.
 Speeches by Scaevola extant in ancient times were praised by Cicero.

 He was also the originator of cautelary law giving his name to the cautio muciana and the praesumptio muciana.

+The 2nd-century jurist Sextus Pomponius lists the four most eminent pupils of Mucius as Gaius Juventius, Gaius Aquilius Gallus, Lucius Lucilius Balbus, and Gaius Papirius.